How registration has become the cornerstone of Réussir group’s subscription strategy

 Yoni: Yes, we had a big digitalization roadmap.
 We used to be very focused on print advertising, but over the last few years we’ve been trying to put digital subscriptions at the center by developing information services.

-My job as Digital & Manager is to make life as easy as possible for our users.
+My job as Digital & Data Manager is to make life as easy as possible for our users.

 How did you get started in this digitalization?